The Chance to Learn: Education in Mexico

 progress to more advanced levels later.

-it faces, Mexico is making progress toward improving its education system, but
+Despite the challenges it faces, Mexico is making progress toward improving its education system, but

 there will always be children who miss out on vital opportunities.
 To make a